-After my list of 15 Wordless Picture Books, some parents said they felt lost and didn’t know how to read wordless books with kids.
-Others commented that their kids didn’t like books without text.
-I admit that it took me some time before I learned to enjoy reading wordless books and it wasn’t until I felt comfortable with the format that my kids started to enjoy them, too.
-I thought it would be fun to share my tips for “reading” these books and how I learned to love wordless books.
+After my list of Wordless Picture Books, some parents said they felt lost and didn't know how to read wordless books with kids.
+Others commented that their kids didn't like books without text.
+I admit that it took me some time before I learned to enjoy reading wordless books and it wasn't until I felt comfortable with the format that my kids started to enjoy them, too.
+Since I've "been there," here are my tips for "reading" these books and how I learned to love wordless books.

 There are lots of benefits to reading wordless books!
 Literacy is not simply about decoding words, but also involves understanding subtext and the ability to make inferences, so learning how to "read" stories beyond literal text is very important.
 Wordless book have to tell the story without text, so they are the perfect tool for enhancing reading comprehension.

 There are three ways I usually "read" wordless books: